replexica/replexica/readme.md

 * **[Veronica](https://github.com/vrcprl)** - Product, Data Science, and LLMs.
 * **[Max](https://github.com/maxprilutskiy)** - React, Typescript, and Compilers.

-We've also got a few (11 to be precise) contributors who signed up to help us with the project, and we're always looking for more.
+We've also got a few (11 at the moment) contributors who signed up to help us with the project, and we're always looking for more.
 If you're interested in contributing, please drop by our Discord channel and say hi!

 ## Contributing